Stephen Cook: Some other contributions

 He named the complexity class NC after Nick Pippenger.
 The complexity class SC is named after him.
 The definition of the complexity class AC0 and its hierarchy AC are also introduced by him.

 According to Don Knuth the KMP algorithm was inspired by Cook's automata for recognizing concatenated palindromes in linear time.

 Awards and honors

 Cook was awarded an NSERC E.W.R.
 Steacie Memorial Fellowship in 1977, a Killam Research Fellowship in 1982, and received the CRM-Fields-PIMS prize in 1999.
-He has won John L. Synge Award and Bernard Bolzano Medal, and is a fellow of the Royal Society of London and Royal Society of Canada.
+He has won John L. Synge Award and Bernard Bolzano Medal of the Czech Academy of Sciences (2008), and is a fellow of the Royal Society of London and Royal Society of Canada.
 Cook was elected to membership in the National Academy of Sciences (United States) and the American Academy of Arts and Sciences.
 He is a corresponding member of the Göttingen Academy of Sciences and Humanities.

 Cook won the ACM Turing Award in 1982.